Stem cells boost ACL repair in new trial

 Summary

-This study tests whether adding a patient's own bone marrow stem cells during ACL surgery helps the new ligament heal and integrate better.
-About 100 adults with a recent ACL tear will be randomly assigned to receive either standard surgery or surgery plus stem cells.
-The main goal is to see if the graft looks healthier on MRI, and also to check knee stability and patient-reported outcomes.
+This study tests whether adding a patient's own bone marrow stem cells to standard ACL surgery helps the new ligament heal and integrate better.
+One hundred adults with a recent ACL tear will receive either standard surgery or surgery plus stem cells.
+The main outcome is MRI-measured graft healing, with secondary measures including knee stability and patient-reported function.

 Disclaimer